 Effective January 1, 2006, OCC implemented the Executive Deferred Compensation Plan ("Plan") for senior officers.
-At December 31, 2023 and 2022, the Plan was funded in the amount of \$3.7 million and \$3.9 million, respectively.
+At December 31, 2024 and 2023, the Plan was funded in the amount of \$5.0 million and \$3.7 million, respectively.
 All contributions will vest and become payable on the third anniversary.
 The Plan investments, consisting primarily of mutual funds, are designated as trading assets under applicable accounting guidance.

-LINES OF CREDIT In 2023, OCC maintained six liquidity facilities totaling \$4.5 billion in aggregate commitments, which were available to enable OCC to meet clearing member default or suspension obligations or to cover certain other bankruptcy losses.
+LINES OF CREDIT In 2024, OCC maintained six liquidity facilities totaling \$4.5 billion in aggregate commitments, which were available to enable OCC to meet clearing member default or suspension obligations or to cover certain other bankruptcy losses.

-One liquidity facility was a 364-day syndicated, committed, line of credit with major domestic and foreign banks in the amount of \$2.5 billion at December 31, 2023.
-OCC maintained a similar \$2.5 billion, committed line of credit at December 31, 2022.
+One liquidity facility was a 364-day syndicated, committed, line of credit with major domestic and foreign banks in the amount of \$2.5 billion at December 31, 2024.

+OCC maintained a similar \$2.5 billion, committed line of credit at December 31, 2023.
 Five other liquidity facilities totaling \$2.0 billion in aggregate commitments were with four pension funds and one insurance company, including \$1.15 billion in aggregate commitments from 4 evergreen facilities terminable upon 6 months' notice and \$850 million in aggregate commitments from a 364-day facility, divided into three tranches.

-Under the liquidity facilities, OCC can sell U.S. Government securities with an agreement to repurchase those securities within thirty days.
-OCC maintained \$2.0 billion in aggregate commitments with four pension funds and one insurance company at December 31, 2022.
+Under the non-bank liquidity facilities, OCC can sell U.S. Government securities with an agreement to repurchase those securities within thirty days.
+OCC maintained \$2.0 billion in aggregate commitments with four pension funds and one insurance company at December 31, 2024.

-In August 2023, OCC renewed its 364-day, committed, line of credit with BMO Harris Bank N.A. in the amount of \$35 million to finance working capital needs and for general corporate purposes.
-OCC maintained a similar \$35 million, committed line of credit at December 31, 2022.
+In August 2024, OCC renewed its 364-day, committed, line of credit with BMO Harris Bank N.A. in the amount of \$75 million to finance working capital needs and for general corporate purposes.
+OCC maintained a similar \$35 million, committed line of credit at December 31, 2023.

-No amounts were outstanding as of December 31, 2023 or 2022 under any of these facilities.
+No amounts were outstanding as of December 31, 2024 or 2023 under any of these facilities.